 Microwave on high power for 5-6 minutes.
 When it’s tender-crisp, drain off the water and move it to your baking dish.

-*Note that if using the steam in big cauliflower, you want to cook both packages together for about 6 minutes on high so that they are warm but not cooked. - Make the cheese sauce.
-Add 2 tablespoons butter and 1 ½ cups heavy cream to a large saucepan and heat until butter is melted.
+Step 3: Make the cheese sauce.
+Add 2 tablespoons (28 grams) of butter and 1 ½ cups (354.88 milliliters) of heavy cream to a large saucepan and heat until butter is melted.
 Be sure to stir occasionally to prevent the cream from burning.
-Then, whisk in 4 ounces cream cheese, ½ salt, ½ teaspoon pepper, and 1⁄4 teaspoon garlic powder.
+Then, whisk in 4 ounces (113.4 grams) of cream cheese, ½ teaspoon (3 grams each) of salt & pepper, and 1⁄4 teaspoon (0.75 grams) of garlic powder.
 Whisk continuously until it becomes smooth.

-💭 Angela's Tips & Recipe Notes
+💭 Tips & Notes

-- If you’ve never broken down cauliflower, know that it’s similar to broccoli.
+- Trim the cauliflower before creating florets.
 First, cut off any leaves.
 Then, cut out the heavy stem at the base.
-It’s OK to leave a bit of it, but try to remove the really hard stalk, as it’s not great for eating.
+It’s OK to leave a bit of it, but try to remove the hard stalk.

-- Rinse the whole thing thoroughly.
-And finally, cut the remaining part into florets–aka little “trees”.
-Or just chop roughly.
+Rinse the whole thing thoroughly, then cut the remaining part into florets–aka little “trees”.
+Or chop roughly.
 It will taste the same regardless of how it looks.
-Just try to keep the pieces of similar size so it will cook evenly.

 🥡 Storing & Reheating

 Store any cauliflower mac and cheese leftovers in an airtight storage container.
-Properly stored, the leftovers will last for up to 3-5 days but are best enjoyed within the first 1-2 days.
+Properly stored, the leftovers will last for up to 3-5 days.

-Place your leftovers in an airtight freezer container or freezer storage bag and remove as much air as possible.
+Place your leftovers in an airtight freezer container or a freezer storage bag and remove as much air as possible.
 Freeze for up to 3 months.

 Allow to thaw in the refrigerator overnight before reheating.

-To reheat large amounts, bake in a foil-covered dish at 350℉ (176℃) for 20-25 minutes.
-For smaller portions, put them in a saucepan over medium heat and stir often until hot.
-Add some more heavy cream or even a drizzle of water to maintain a creamy, smooth sauce.
+To reheat large portions, bake in a foil-covered dish at 350℉ (176℃/Gas Mark 4) for 20-25 minutes.
+Put smaller portions in a saucepan over medium heat and stir often until hot.

 Sometimes, people just love the earthy taste of cauliflower, or maybe they want to change things up a little.
-Other times, cooks are trying to add more vegetables–and the vitamins and minerals they provide–to their life.
+Other times, cooks are trying to add more vegetables–and the vitamins and minerals they provide–to their lives.

 For people on certain diets looking for ways to reduce their carbs, swapping pasta for cauliflower will do the trick.
 As an added bonus, there is even some extra fiber!